pingidentity/terraform-provider-pingdirectory/docs/resources/default_passphrase_provider.md

 - `environment_variable` (String) The name of the environment variable that is expected to hold the passphrase.
 - `extension_argument` (Set of String) The set of arguments used to customize the behavior for the Third Party Passphrase Provider.
 Each configuration property should be given in the form 'name=value'.
 - `extension_class` (String) The fully-qualified name of the Java class providing the logic for the Third Party Passphrase Provider.
 - `http_proxy_external_server` (String) A reference to an HTTP proxy server that should be used for requests sent to the Azure service.
+Supported in PingDirectory product version 9.2.0.0+.
 - `key_vault_uri` (String) The URI that identifies the Azure Key Vault from which the secret is to be retrieved.
 - `max_cache_duration` (String) The maximum length of time that the passphrase provider may cache the passphrase that has been read from Vault.
 A value of zero seconds indicates that the provider should always attempt to read the passphrase from Vault.
 - `obscured_value` (String, Sensitive) The value to be stored in an obscured form.